openfaas/docs/docs/deployment/openshift.md

 OpenFaaS is Kubernetes-native and uses *Deployments*, *Services* and *Secrets*.
 For more detail check out the ["faas-netes" repository](https://github.com/openfaas/faas-netes).

-Use this guide to deploy OpenFaaS to an Openshift distribution running an Openshift version between 3.9 and 4.0.
+Use this guide to deploy OpenFaaS to an OpenShift distribution running an OpenShift version between 3.9 and 4.0.

 ## Build a cluster